-Another, often overseen way to help open source is to talk about it!
-This can be as simple as sharing a tweet about the project, starring the project on GitHub, or joining their mailing list.
+Another often overseen way to help open source is to talk about it!
+This can be as simple as sharing a tweet about the project, starring it on GitHub, or joining their mailing list.

-But also keep in mind you could write articles about the project, make a video or podcast episode.
+But also, remember you could write articles about the project or make a video or podcast episode.

 And you can even go as far as making a curated list of projects made with this project!